human development, social justice and sustainable social systems

 Caritas Europa is the network of Caritas organisations on the European continent.

 Caritas Europa is a Catholic network working with people of all faiths to end poverty and to promote the dignity of all people.
+We are part of the global Caritas Internationalis network that has 165 members around the world.

 We believe that people and the environment, not profits, should be at the heart of all policies.
 We oppose all kinds of exclusions and support all initiatives that promote sustainable development that benefit everyone and enable all people to find a meaningful role to play in society.